hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Use materialized views
 I've seen countless examples of tables named like order_**advanced**, order_**enriched**, order_**v2** order_**extra**.
 These boastful suffixes usually mean that the order_**suffix** table is the original **order** table with a few columns joined from another one.
-I've seen the horror in the eyes of hardcore programmers when they heard of such crimes against the laws of data modelling.
+I've also seen the horror in the eyes of hardcore programmers when they heard of such crimes against the laws of data modelling.
 The truth is that tables like these are common in analytical workflows, and, I daresay, even useful.

 Imagine you have a team of ten analysts, each of them analyzing some aspect of sales.
 They all need data about orders and transportation costs,